kevinmiguet-wm/book-notes/Flying notes/User research.md

 Then answer those questions :
-1. What are some interesting pa
+1. What are some interesting patterns of the reviews that humands could miss ?
+2. We are launching a new campaign targeting.
+Based on all the reviews, what should we make sh